What Is Half Of 15

 Q1: Can I use a calculator to solve this problem?

 A1: Absolutely!
-Calculators are a valuable tool for performing mathematical calculations, including division.
-However, understanding the underlying mathematical principles is essential, even when using a calculator.
+And calculators are a valuable tool for performing mathematical calculations, including division.
+On the flip side, understanding the underlying mathematical principles is essential, even when using a calculator.

 Q2: Why is the answer 7.5 and not 7 or 8?